kriswilkins/mental-health-chatbot/README.md

 You'll need an API key for IBM Watson Natural Language Understanding v1 for chatbot.py and sentiment_analysis.py

+You need to train a chatbot by running train_and_save_model.py You can change the dataset you wish to use for training by editing the load_dataset.

 ## Setup Instructions

 ### 1️⃣ Create and Activate a Virtual Environment